waveq/Migration-to-confluence/readme.md

 Tool that downloads your files and notebooks from [Teamwork](https://www.teamwork.com/) and uploads them to [Confluence](https://confluence.atlassian.com/).

-To make it work you have to clone repository, import it to eclipse and perform the following steps:
+To make it work you have to clone the repository, import it to eclipse and perform the following steps:

 1. Set your values in config.properties.